Cicolas/todo-CLI/README.md

 ## Patch Notes

+- ver 1.2
+  - added generate command
+    - it generate a todo based on //TODO: in your files
 - ver 1.1.3
   - added -h flag for help
     - it wont work for commands yet (like 'todo init -h')
   - correct a bug where 'todo -g file.md' would load '.todo.md'
-- ver 1.1.2
-  - minor corrections
-- ver 1.1.1
-  - minor corrections
 - ver 1.1.0
   - added -g flag for global todo files
   - added "delete mode"